Gaussian Processes for Time Series with Lead-Lag Effects with applications to biology data: Additional experimental details

 \textbf{Prediction} For the process that time series generated from the kernel LExp in \Cref{eqn:LExp}, the variable $T$ with $n_l = 50$ was generated within the range (-25, 25), and a random variation was added by sampling from a uniform distribution with a range of $\mathrm{unif}(-\frac{1}{4},\frac{1}{4})$.
 For the linear process with non-Gaussian noise, the variable $T$ with $n_l = 100$ was generated within the range (0, 100) with $s = 20$.
 50\% data were randomly sampled as training sets in one time series, and the corresponding positions in the other time series were also treated as training sets.
 The remaining 50\% data were treated as testing sets.
 The initial, lower, and upper bound for the time lag was set to 1, -1, 5, respectively.
 The maximum likelihood estimation (MLE) was obtained using the L-BFGS-B algorithm.

 \textbf{Clustering or Ranking Time Series based on dissimilarity to target time series} The variable $T$ with $n_l = 50$ for 10 time series (target time series + other 9 time series) was generated regularly from (-2, 2).
 When fitting GPlag, the parameters $b$, $a$, $s$ were initialized with 1, 1, 0, respectively.
 The lower and upper bound for the time lag was set to -1 and 4, respectively.
-The maximum likelihood estimation (MLE) was obtained using the L-BFGS-B algorithm.
+The maximum likelihood estimation (MLE) was obtained using the L-BFGS-B algorithm. \changedreviewertwo{We also replicated this experiment using LRBF and LMat kernels.
+For both kernels, the ARI and NMI scores were 1 (same as LExp kernel), and the inferred values of $a$ were again clearly separated into three distinct clusters \Cref{fig:cluster_rbf_mat}.}